-There is a certain satisfaction that comes with building a PC from the ground up with parts you personally researched and selected, and potentially saved up a long time for.
-Some builds are easier than others—assembling a complex and custom water cooling loop is decidedly more difficult than slapping the stock air cooler into place and plugging in the preinstalled case fans.
+There is a certain satisfaction that comes from building your own PC.
+Researching the build, possibly saving up for the various components, and then piecing it all together can be great fun.
+Some builds are easier than others—assembling a custom water cooling loop is decidedly more difficult than slapping the stock air cooler into place and plugging in the preinstalled case fans.
 It doesn’t matter though, pressing the power button for the first time and seeing the system you carefully crafted suddenly spring to life is a euphoric moment.
-However, it can also be maddeningly frustrating if things don’t go quite as planned.

-Even the easiest of builds can sometimes be stubborn.
-A newly assembled PC that refuses to boot will test both your knowledge and patience, and also your ability to troubleshoot.
+Even the simplest of builds can sometimes be stubborn.
+A newly assembled PC that refuses to boot will test both your knowledge and patience as well as your ability to troubleshoot.
 Sometimes it’s a bad component that stands between you and the bliss of a first boot.
 More often though, it’s an error in the build process.
 Don’t sweat it, these things happen even if you’ve been building PCs for many, many years.

-We’ll assume you already checked that your system is plugged in and that the power supply’s switch is in the correct position.
-Beyond that, here are five reasons why your freshly assembled PC might not boot.
+We’ll assume you already checked that your system is plugged in and that the power supply’s switch is in the correct position—we've definitely never been caught out by that, honest.
+Once you've crossed that one off the list, here are the five main reasons why your freshly assembled PC might not boot.

 1. Misplaced front panel connectors